Skip to main content

 rockyourworld

-We invite you to consider the following for Chapters 1-6, pages 1-39:<br>What resonates with you as a reader?
+We invite you to consider the following for Chapters 19-24, pages 110-146<br>What resonates for you as a reader?
 What do you think will resonate with your students?<br>How might you engage your students in this section of the novel?<br>What activities, teaching points, discussion questions might you use?

 triciabaldes